How To Create A Watercolor Painting Effect In Photoshop

 This effect works best on images where rich colors and strong contrast are more important than fine details.
-Here's the photo I'll be starting with (still life photo from Shutterstock):
+Here's the photo I'll be using (still life photo from Adobe Stock):

-And here's what the final watercolor painting effect will look like:
+And here's what the final watercolor painting effect will look like when we're done:

 Let's get started!